x01-software-engineering/dbe-assignment-01-SofiiaChurikova/README.md

 # MySQL Football League System Database

 This project focuses on managing a database schema for a football league system, including players, leagues, and other related entities.
-The project utilizes various queries, many-to-many relationships, subqueries, transactions, indexes, and views.
+The project utilizes various queries, many-to-many relationships, subqueries, transactions, indexes and views.

 ## Schema Overview

 The database schema consists of several tables representing different entities within the football league system.
 Here's a brief overview of the main tables:
 1. **teams**: Information about football teams: name, city, stadium, manager name.
 Primary key is ID.

 2. **players**: Information about players: name, birthday, nationality, position, number.
 Primary key is ID.
 3. **team_player**: Represents the many-to-many relationship between players and teams.
 Primary key is player's ID and team's ID.
 Foreign key team_id referencing the ID column in teams table.
 Foreign key player_id referencing the ID column in players table.
 4. **seasons**: Information about seasons: name.
 Primary key is ID.